rtroulak/streamRecordingAPI/README.md

 ```

-Then we must clear server with the test files and processes that will be created with our bash
+Then clear server from the test files and thread processes that will be created with bash
 script
 ``` ./clear ```